Rian501/where-should-we-eat/README.md

 ### Prerequisites

+I use http-server (https://www.npmjs.com/package/http-server) to run front-end code.
+I suggest a global install if you haven't already.
+Otherwise, you can server it as you prefer.

 To run this code on your own machine, you will need to create a Firebase account and save your own authentication specs.
 Mine are not pushed up.
 Go to `https://console.firebase.google.com` and create a project, then click 'Add firebase to your web app'

 You should also get an API key from Google Dashboard to use with the API, as my API keys are not pushed up.